mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 When testing deployments, it is useful that the Artifact you are deploying is different from the one that you have installed so you can see that the update is successful.
-You might also want to configure certain aspects of the rootfs update after you build it, but before deploying it.
+You might also want to configure certain aspects of the update after you build it, but before deploying it.
+In this tutorial we will unpack a Mender Artifact, recognized by its `.mender` suffix, unpack the rootfs (e.g. `.ext4`) inside it, modify it, and then create a new Mender Artifact including these modifications.

 ## Prerequisites